Svalbard: Second World War

 Svalbard, known to both British and Germans as Spitsbergen, was little affected by the German invasion of Norway in April 1940.
 The settlements continued to operate as before, mining coal and monitoring the weather.

 In July 1941, following the German invasion of the Soviet Union, the Royal Navy reconnoitered the islands with a view to using them as a base of operations to send supplies to north Russia, but the idea was rejected as impractical.
 Instead, with the agreement of the Soviets and the Norwegian government in exile, in August 1941 the Norwegian and Soviet settlements on Svalbard were evacuated, and facilities there destroyed, in Operation Gauntlet.

-However the Norwegian government in exile decided it would be important politically to establish a garrison in the islands, which was done in May 1942 during Operation Fritham.
+However, the Norwegian government in exile decided it would be important politically to establish a garrison in the islands, which was done in May 1942 during Operation Fritham.

 Meanwhile, the Germans responded to the destruction of the weather station by establishing a reporting station of their own, codenamed "Banso", in October 1941.
-This was chased away in November by a visit from four British warships, but later returned.
-A second station, "Knospel", was established at Ny-Ålesund in 1941, remaining until 1942.
+They were chased away in October by a visit from what the Germans mistook to be four British warships, but later returned.
+A second station, "Knospe", was established at Ny-Ålesund in 1941, remaining until 1942.
 In May 1942, after the arrival of the Fritham force, the German unit at Banso was evacuated.

 In September 1943 in Operation Zitronella a German task force, which included the battleship Tirpitz, was sent to attack the garrison and destroy the settlements at Longyearbyen and Barentsburg.
 This was achieved, but had little long-term effect: after their departure the Norwegians returned and re-established their presence.

-In September 1944, the Germans set up their last weather station, Operation Haudegen in NordOstLand; it functioned until after the German surrender.
+In September 1944, the Germans set up their last weather station, Operation Haudegen in Nordaustlandet; it functioned until after the German surrender.
 On 4 September 1945, the soldiers were picked up by a Norwegian seal hunting vessel and surrendered to its captain.
 This group of men were the last German troops to surrender after the Second World War.

 After the war, the Soviet Union proposed common Norwegian and Soviet administration and military defence of Svalbard.
 This was rejected in 1947 by Norway, which two years later joined NATO.
 The Soviet Union retained high civilian activity on Svalbard, in part to ensure that the archipelago was not used by NATO.